dustinpfister/blog_posts/_posts/threejs-alpha-map.md

 ## 3 - Conclusion

 There are a whole bunch of different maps to be aware of when it comes to skinning faces of a geometry with a material in three js.
 There is the plain old color map that can also be used, and it materials that respond to light sources there are many other maps of interest as well such as an emissive map.
-Still alpha maps are one ogf the many types of maps to be aware of, and they can be fun to play around with.
+Still alpha maps are one of the many types of maps to be aware of, and they can be fun to play around with when working out details with the materials that are going to be used with objects in a scene.